Drakokorian/CLI_Wrapper/README.md

 This repository contains helper utilities for the CLI Wrapper project.

+See [docs/ROADMAP.md](docs/ROADMAP.md) for the full project plan and [docs/DASHBOARD.md](docs/DASHBOARD.md) for current sprint status.

 ## `phasefirst` Command

 The `phasefirst` command extracts the first bullet from the **Detailed Steps**